top of page

 In general, if you feel there is not a good faith effort to accommodate your requests, and the overriding sentiment is that you should feel privileged to work for them, pay attention to that spidey sense.
 The way you are treated during a contract negotiation sets the stage for how they will treat you as an employee.

-8 potential red flags to look for in every physician employment contract
+15 red flags doctors should look for in a physician employment contract

 Attorney